 ReefScan CoralAUV is a more systematic monitoring tool than traditional methods and will be used to meet functional and operational requirements for reef, benthic and fish biodiversity monitoring programs.

 Navigation sensors allow CoralAUV to undertake a highly accurate path and repeat the same mission again in the future.
-This provides us with a 3D ‘digital twin’ of areas of the reef and allows for year-on-year tracking to inform reef management and reef restoration.
+This allows for year-on-year tracking to inform reef management and reef restoration.

-The CoralAUV’s high-definition camera can link navigation information to each image so we know exactly where it is taken.
+The CoralAUV’s high-definition camera links navigation information to each image, so we know exactly where it was taken.
 It can also include data from other sensors measuring properties such as temperature and water quality.